Application Deadline December 9, 2014

 The APS seeks applications from recent PhDs in the fields of history of science, art history, 18th- or 19th-century American history, or any other related humanities disciplines.
 The fellowship, based in the APS Museum, will provide hands-on experience in curatorial work and the opportunity to pursue an independent research project, preferably one related to the collections or programs of the Society’s library and museum.

-The application deadline is December 9 annually.
-Notification is in early spring.
+The application deadline is December 9, 2014.
+Notification is in early spring 2015.

 - PhD in any humanities discipline, awarded within the past five years.
 The history of science, 18th- and 19th-century American history, and the history of art often relate most closely to exhibition content.
 However, the museum's approach is interdisciplinary, and applications from qualified researchers in any humanities discipline are welcome.

 - Excellent analytical and writing skills; experience in writing for different purposes and broad audiences (including but not limited to scholars).

 - Broad interests, along with the intellectual and conceptual tools necessary for working across disciplines and time periods, and for making creative connections.